-Information on the risks of eating Salmon.
+Information on the risks of eating Salmon

 We have all heard that eating fish is good for your health and eating salmon comes on the top of the list because of its Omega 3.
-It is a sad fact that humans are polluting the world including our waters.
+It is a sad fact that humans are polluting the world, including our waters.
 An illustrative story of this fact I heard quite some years ago.

-People were getting seriously sick so an investigation was started to find the why of this.
+People were getting seriously sick, so an investigation was started to find the why of this.
 It happened that these people were eating chicken a lot, chicken which came from the same source.
-These chicken were fed a compound made from fishmeal.
+These chickens were fed a compound made from fishmeal.
 On further investigation, it came to light that these fish were swimming in polluted water and who had polluted that water?
 Here the circle closes, all the bad comes back to us one way or the other.

-Coming back to salmon some disturbing news appeared in The Alternative Daily recently.
+Coming back to salmon, some disturbing news appeared in The Alternative Daily recently.
 Tanya Mead says that salmon from Puget Sound in Seattle is not appropriate for consumption.
 Why is this?
 The answer is more than alarming.
 Scientists have found that this fish is heavily contaminated with cocaine, nicotine, Valium, and fungicides just to name a few.
 It seems that up to 81 drugs were found in this salmon which is wild-caught.

 Obviously, this situation is not only harmful to the people who eat these salmon but also to the fish population as well.
-What influence it will have on future fish generations one can only speculate upon but for sure it will have a negative effect on the species.
+What influence it will have on future fish generations one can only speculate upon, but for sure it will have a negative effect on the species.

-In 1986 the Japanese tapeworm was discovered and following reports found it only in fish from Japan, South Korea and the Pacific coast of Russia.
-In 2013 a study revealed that this worm had found its way to America and was living in the Alaskan salmon.
-It has now spread to all of the four species along the Pacific coast.
+In 1986 the Japanese tapeworm was discovered and the following reports found it only in fish from Japan, South Korea and the Pacific coast of Russia.
+In 2013, a study revealed that this worm had found its way to America and was living in the Alaskan salmon.
+It has now spread to all the four species along the Pacific coast.

 The really bad news is if you are infected you might not have any symptoms.
-When this tapeworm egg changes into a larva it starts traveling in your body causing all kind of damage like the forming of cysts be it in your intestines, lungs and other places.
+When this tapeworm egg changes into a larva it starts traveling in your body causing all kinds of damage like the forming of cysts to be it in your intestines, lungs and other places.
 Be always careful and do not eat raw or badly cooked fish.

 There are various things you might consider doing to keep this worm at bay.